dfbarrero/dataCourse/assignments/wall/wall.md

 <img align="center" src="https://machinelearningmastery.com/wp-content/uploads/2019/10/Scatter-Plot-of-Imbalanced-Binary-Classification-Problem-Transformed-by-SMOTE.png" width="300">

 More advanced techniques involve synthetically generating new instances of the minority class.
-For example, [SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) is a technique of some sophistication and quite popular that creates new instances of the minority class by sampling the straight line joining minority instance with some close neighbor.
+For example, [SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) is a technique of some sophistication and quite popular that creates new instances of the minority class by sampling the straight line joining a minority class instance with some close neighbor.

 ## Hyperparameter optimization